Getting Started with NakaPay

 Overview

 NakaPay provides a developer-friendly API and tools to create and manage Bitcoin Lightning payment requests.
-Our service is non-custodial, meaning payments go directly to your configured Lightning wallet.
+Our service supports both custodial and non-custodial payment modes, automatically selecting the best approach based on your account configuration.

 This guide covers: